laravel/docs/homestead.md

 <a name="wildcard-ssl"></a>
 ### Wildcard SSL

 Homestead configures a self-signed SSL certificate for each site defined in the `sites:` section of your `Homestead.yaml` file.
 If you would like to generate a wildcard SSL certificate for a site you may add a `wildcard` option to that site's configuration.
-By default the site will use the wild card certificate *instead* of the specific domain certificate.
+By default, the site will use the wildcard certificate *instead* of the specific domain certificate:

     - map: foo.domain.test
       to: /home/vagrant/domain